Baby with milk spit-up showing infant acid reflux symptoms in Dubai

 Reassurance for Parents

-Reflux is very common and usually improves with time.
-Most babies outgrow reflux as their digestive system matures.
+Reflux is very common and usually improves as your baby grows.
+Most children outgrow it as their digestive system matures.

 Frequently Asked Questions